Thyroid - Related Eye Disease

 • Infiltrative dermopathy (pretibial myxedema).

-• In severe cases, the optic nerve may possibly be compressed and acuity of vision impaired.
+• In severe cases, the optic nerve might be compressed and acuity of vision impaired.

 • Occasionally loss of vision.